volkx075/School_District_Analysis/README.md

 ![Top 5 Schools Before](analysis/Top_Five_Schools_Before.PNG)\
 After:\
 ![Top 5 Schools After](analysis/Top_Five_Schools_After.PNG)\
+Above shows the top 5 schools in performance, both before and after the removal of 9th graders from Thomas High School.
+We can see that either way Thomas High School is the second best in performance by their math and reading scores.
+Removing the 9th graders did not affect their performance compared to other schools.
 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade\
   Before Math:\